 Wine is an important (essential?) adjunct to food and travel.
 I scribble copious tasting notes to myself, but I find them tedious to write and therefore assume they must be boring to read.
 There’s a limit to how often you can witter on about violets, undergrowth, sweaty saddles or the overworked ‘M’ word, so I content myself with meeting wine growers, relishing their passionate commitment to what they do, tasting the fruits of their labours – and then telling a story about them, their terroir and their wines.
 Recent stuff of mine that’s appeared in Decanter includes a full-length piece on the wines of Switzerland, a food and winelover’s guide to Alsace, and wine travel pieces on the Valais (Switzerland), Empordà (Catalunya), Mallorca and the Jura.
 I’m currently working on a book in English about Swiss wines, to be published in 2019.

 I compiled the three sections on Alsace for www.winetravelguides.com and I contributed the webinar on matching food with the wines of Alsace for the Alsace master-level course offered by the French Wine Society.
 I lead bespoke vineyard tours in Alsace where, as one client wrote, “the scenery sings, the wines speak and the food fills the soul…re-affirms my belief in wine tourism as a means of providing lasting memories and loyalty to a region and its wines”.

-As for travel – inextricably linked to food and wine – I like to seek out places and experiences that are new to me so I can write on them from a fresh perspective (the overnight bus from Oaxaca to Chiapas, the No. 62 ferry in Hamburg’s harbour, rock paintings in the Kimberley in WA…).
+As for travel – joined at the hip to food and wine – I like to seek out places and experiences that are new to me so I can write about them from a fresh perspective (the overnight bus from Oaxaca to Chiapas, the No. 62 ferry in Hamburg’s harbour, rock paintings in the Kimberley in WA…).
 My only self-imposed rule for travel writing is to avoid ever using the word ‘nestling’.